Saturday, June 30, 2012

 1984: Lionel Richie's "Stuck On You" was the fastest-climbing song, rising from 72 to 49.

-1984: Two great lead singers--Heart's Ann Wilson and Loverboy's Mike Reno, combined for the new #1 Adult Contemporary song--"Almost Paradise" from the great Footloose Soundtrack.
+1984: Two remarkable lead singers--Heart's Ann Wilson and Loverboy's Mike Reno, combined for the new #1 Adult Contemporary song--"Almost Paradise" from the outstanding "Footloose" Soundtrack.

-1984: Sports by Huey Lewis & the News became the new album, topping the Soundtrack to "Footloose", which stepped down after 10 weeks.
-Bruce Springsteen was up to 3 after just two weeks on the chart with Born in The U.S.A. while the great Lionel Richie album Can't Slow Down was #4.
-The Cars has a super album at #5--Heartbeat City.
+1984: Sports by Huey Lewis & the News became the new #1 album, topping the Soundtrack to "Footloose", which stepped down after 10 weeks.
+Bruce Springsteen was up to 3 after just two weeks on the chart with Born in The U.S.A. while the super Lionel Richie album Can't Slow Down was #4.
+The Cars had a super album at #5--Heartbeat City.

-1986: Madonna released the outstanding album True Blue.
+1986: Madonna released the outstanding album True Blue on Sire Records.

 1986: Steve Winwood released the album Back in the High Life.